Awak Kuier: Reyer Venezia (2022–2025)

 Since June 2022, Kuier has also played for Italian team Reyer Venezia during winter seasons in Europe, competing in Lega Basket Femminile and EuroCup.

 In May 2024, Kuier helped Reyer Venezia to win the Italian championship title.
 She was also named the Finals MVP with her 24-point performance in the decisive third final match.
 The team also advanced to the semi-finals of the EuroCup.
 In July 2024, Kuier extended her contract with Venezia.
 In September, she was named the Best Foreign Player in the Italian league.

 On 10 October 2024, Kuier made her debut in the EuroLeague for Venezia, recording 14 points, six rebounds, three assists and two blocks in an 80–59 win over Hungarian UNI Győr.

 Galatasaray (2025–)

 On June 4, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+She extended her contract with Galatasaray for one year on July 7, 2026.

 International career

 She represented Finland at the 2019 U18 B FIBA Women's European Championship tournament, winning the championship and being named tournament MVP.
 She was then named to the All-Star Five at the 2019 U20 B FIBA Women's European Championship, helping Finland to a second-place finish.
 Since 2019, she has represented Finland senior national team.